sam888/karabiner_hhkb_profile/README.md

 **Instructions**

-Instructions provided here will be for Mac so no luck for Windows user, time to get on with the programme.. 😁
+Instructions provided here will be for Mac so no luck for Windows user, time to get on with the programme... 😁 Actually for Windows user, your best bet is to use either AutoHotKey or SharpKeys.

 1. Install Karabiner-Elements.
 I am using 14.4.0 at time of writing this.
 2. Open the folder **~/.config/karabiner/assets/complex_modifications** then drop the following files in from the provided 'profile' folder